grandchild/linux_installer/README.md

 ### Installer Style & Layout

-The GUI layout of the installer is specified in the `gui.glade`.
+The GUI layout of the installer is specified in `resources/gui/gui.glade`.
 This file can be edited with [Glade](https://glade.gnome.org/), a WYSIWYG GTK3 UI editor.

-The layout consists of the main installer frame and a dialog box, asking for confirmation before exiting the installer.
+The layout consists of the main installer window and a do-you-really-want-to-quit dialog box.

-The installer frame consists mainly of the "Stack" of screens that the installer can go through.
+The installer window consists mainly of the "Stack" of screens that the installer can go through.
 Not all have to be visited (e.g. installation failure), and not necessarily in order (although they are mostly run through sequentially).

+#### GUI CSS

+GTK3 supports styling UI elements with CSS.
+Elements can have *id*s, *class*es and are of a type, just like regular HTML elements.

+The GUI CSS is loaded from a variable in `resources/config.yml` called `gui_css`, which controls some colors in the GUI, and mostly sets the background color to white, and changes some font properties so the license text is not too large, and the filenames in the installer progress not too prominent.

+To change the styling of the installer, simply change the content of that variable.

 ### New Installer Screens